krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 One potential setback though: [for Gini importances](https://towardsdatascience.com/explaining-feature-importance-by-example-of-a-random-forest-d9166011959e), high-cardinality catvars can artificially outrank lower-cardinality categorical variables.

-In the last section, we assumed the feature importance of the high-cardinality categorical variable was true and that the one-hot representation obscured this truth.
-But the default feature importance algorithm in scikit-learn's RFs generally bias towards high-cardinality categorical variables.
+In the last section, the vibe was generally, "Leave that categorical variable alone!"
+Given that the one-hot representation of a catvar can severely dampen the overall importance of a catvar, it can almost seem like the (Gini) feature importance of the high-cardinality categorical variable is true and that the one-hot representation obscures this truth.
+But the Gini importance algorithm used to compute feature importances in scikit-learn's RFs generally biases towards high-cardinality categorical variables.

-I guess this can hurt in a situation where you have a binary variable that is very important and a high-cardinality variable where each level is not all too important.
+This can hurt in a situation where you have a binary variable that is very important and a high-cardinality variable where each level is not all too important.
 The storyline you might expect from your data is that the binary variable is ranked higher in importance, but instead you might find the high-cardinality catvar on top.
+One data scientist might trust their business intuition and investigate further.
+Another might think they've stumbled onto some new insight, and sell stakeholders on a wild story that seems almost too good to be true!

-I think this is less about the feature importance algorithm, though, and more about choosing a representation that is right for your problem.
+Other feature importance measures address this high-cardinality bias, but I think this brings into light something to think about in any analysis of data: choosing a representation that is right for your problem.

 Sticking with the idea of a geographical variable, like zipcode, you might find that it beats out variables that should be more important from a business